Theoretical Foundations of Conformal Prediction: Calibration

 \chapter{Calibration}

-We next consider \emph{calibration}, a property that measures the reliability of a model $f(X)$ for $Y$.
+We next consider \emph{calibration}, a property that measures the reliability of a model $f(X)$ for predicting $Y$.
 We will restrict our attention to the setting where the response is binary, $Y\in\{0,1\}$, and so $f(X)$ is an estimate of the conditional probability of a positive label, $\P(Y=1\mid X)$.
 Generally speaking, calibration requires that the estimate satisfies $f(X)\approx \P(Y=1\mid f(X))$.
 For example, if we consider all data points for which $f(X)=20\%$ (i.e., the model estimates a 20\% probability of a positive label), then approximately $20\%$ of those cases should have $Y=1$, and so on.
 In this chapter, we discuss distribution-free calibration guarantees, showing that they are possible in certain regimes but impossible in others.
-This connects to previous chapters in two ways.
-First, at a thematic level, calibration is a counterpart to conformal prediction, in that it is used to assess the quality of predictions from machine learning models and thus provide uncertainty quantification.
-Indeed, at present, calibration approaches such as temperature scaling and isotonic regression are more widely used in practice than conformal prediction, raising the question of how these approaches compare.

-Second, at a technical level, calibration is a different, interesting statistical problem, and it is worthwhile to ask what can be achieved with no assumptions other than access to i.i.d. samples.
-We have seen that marginally valid prediction intervals are possible distribution-free; in contrast, conditionally valid prediction intervals, and confidence intervals for the mean function, are generally not.
-This leads to the question of whether calibration, which is related to these problems, is possible to achieve distribution-free.
-We turn to this question next.